 Added to the British list by Liston on the basis of a lectotype collected in 1838 by Newman in the London area.
 According to Newman's original description this is an almost entirely black sawfly with reddish costa.
 Reddish-brown are the apices of the femora, the tibiae and the basal tarsal segments.

-Flight period: unknown
+Flight period: April to June

 The National Biodiversity Network records are shown on the map below.
 (See terms and conditions)